Easy Conditioning far beyond Gaussian: Easy conditioning with fitted stable by conditioning distributions

-Once we have estimated the joint distribution, the second step of our method is to estimate the conditional distribution (get conditional samples) given a new observation of the covariates.
-Since we assume that the data follow a "meta stable" distribution in order to perform exact conditioning, we will be able to find a latent space in which we have stability by conditioning.
+Once we have estimated the joint distribution, we estimate the conditional distribution (get conditional samples) given a new observation of the covariates.
+Since we assume that the data follow a "meta stable" distribution in order to perform easy conditioning, we are able to find a latent space in which we have stability by conditioning.
 In practice, we will focus on distributions for which there is an analytical formula for the conditional distributions.

-Copulas transform the marginals to the uniform space $\mathcal{U}$ because it is usually easier to capture multivariate dependence using $C$ on $[0,1]^{d}$.
-We go one step further by transforming the marginals to a latent space $\mathcal{Z}$ \cite{smith2023implicit}, in which the marginals are the margins of an implicit multivariate distribution driving the copula.
-The two consecutive transformations are explained in the following scheme:
+Copulas transport the problem from the original space $\mathcal{X}$ to uniform space $\mathcal{U}=[0,1]^{d}$.
+We go one step further by transforming the marginals to a latent space $\mathcal{Z}$ \cite{smith2023implicit}, in which the marginals are those of an implicit multivariate distribution driving the copula.
+The two consecutive transformations are illustrated in the following scheme:

-where $\Psi_{i}(\cdot;\hat{\theta})$ represents the cumulative distribution function of the $i$-th marginal of an implicit multivariate distribution linked to the copula parameters $\hat{\theta}$ estimated in the last section.
+where $\Psi_{i}(\cdot;\hat{\theta})$ represents the cumulative distribution function of the $i$-th marginal of an implicit multivariate distribution linked to the estimated copula parameters $\hat{\theta}$.
 In the latent space $\mathcal{Z}$, the samples follow this implicit multivariate distribution.

 By our assumption of "meta stable" distribution, we can use analytical formulas for conditioning in the latent space.
 Finally we transform back to the original space to get an estimate of the conditional distribution with the right marginals.